Ingridfiv/ingridsblog/content/Commentary to IV Eg.md

 [^1]: As pointed out by D. Whitelock, *English Historical Documents, Volume I*, p.
 439, fn 3.

 Similar changes of person are found elsewhere.
 Either references to the king’s advisors are removed (IV Eg Lat 1.4, 2.1a, 14) or the king speaking in the first person is changed to an impersonal third person verb (1.5, 1.8, 14.1).
 The king is still present in the Latin version, he just receives less overall attention than in the Old English (see e.g. IV Eg Lat 2, 2a, 14.1, 1.5, 1.8, 2.1a).
-However, in 2.1/2.1a, the Latin draws more attention to king, by saying that ‘that which our kingly excellence confirmed with a general council’ as opposed to ‘I and my witan have...'.
+However, in 2.1/2.1a, the Latin draws more attention to king, by saying that ‘that which our kingly excellence confirmed with a general council’ as opposed to ‘I and my witan have added to the laws...'.

 **OMISSIONS**